 What Are Negligent Infliction of Emotional Distress Claims?

 A personal injury claim may arise whenever one party causes a tangible injury or other measurable loss to another.
 However, it is possible for a civil claim to arise when no physical injury occurred but the victim sustained emotional suffering due to another party’s actions.
-Anyone who suffers emotional distress from discrimination, non-physical domestic abuse, or other cause in Boston can contact Sweeney Merrigan Law LLP and request a free case evaluation with one of our personal injury attorneys.
+Anyone who suffers emotional distress from discrimination, non-physical domestic abuse, or other cause in Boston can contact Sweeney Merrigan Law LLP and request a free case evaluation with one of our Boston personal injury attorneys.

 What Is Negligent Infliction of Emotional Distress Under Massachusetts Law?